mkonda/repsheet/README.md

 * `RepsheetRedisTimeout n` - Sets the time (in milliseconds) before the attempt to connect to redis will timeout and fail
 * `RepsheetRedisHost <host>` - Sets the host for the Redis connection
 * `RepsheetRedisTimeout <port>` - Sets the port for the Redis connection
-* `RepsheetRedisTTL <ttl>` - Number of hours before an IP entry will expire.
-If new activity from an IP is seen before expiry the expiry time will reset (NOT IMPLEMENTED)
-* `RepsheetRedisMaxLength <ttl>` - Number of recorded requests a single IP can have before it is trimmed in Redis
+* `RepsheetRedisMaxLength <max>` - Number of recorded requests a single IP can have before it is trimmed in Redis

 Here's a complete example: